July 3, 2025

 • Clinical Research Organizations (CROs) benefit from integration with medical software, as it simplifies clinical trial management and improves data reliability

-Standards in medical device software development
+Standards for building medical device software

 International standards

-IEC 62304 standard for medical device software development
+IEC 62304 standard for medical devices

 This is the main globally recognized standard setting the framework for developing both SiMD and SaMD, with: